 Niamh Regan Brighton

 Niamh Regan live in Brighton at Folklore Rooms on Friday 13th June!
-Get tickets above, or from SeeTickets.
+Get tickets until 6pm on the show day above, or from SeeTickets.
+Very limited tickets available on the door

 With her stunning 2024 release Come As You Are, Niamh Regan has cemented herself as one of Ireland’s most distinctive songwriters.
 Nominated for the RTÉ Choice Prize for Irish Album of the Year, Come As You Are is a masterwork of intimate storytelling, rich arrangements, and unflinching emotional honesty.
 The album marks a bold evolution from her debut Hemet (2020), which garnered nominations for the RTÉ Folk Awards and the Choice Music Prize.